LIFE STORY

 Beijing’s claims to the Spratly and Paracel islands in the South China Sea were also said to be expansionist.

-But Taiwan was making the same claims, and in one case (Taiping Island, by far the largest island in the Spratly’s) it had ignored claims from the Philippines to occupy an island big enough to maintain a population of 300.
+But Taiwan was making the same claims, and in one case it had ignored claims from the Philippines to occupy an island (Taiping Island, by far the largest island in the Spratly’s) big enough to maintain a population of 300.

-(Incidentally the UN-appointed South China Sea arbitration tribunal, 2013-16, got itself so confused over this issue as to lose all claim to authority.)
+(Incidentally the UN-appointed South China Sea arbitration tribunal, 2013-16, got itself so confused over this issue as to lose all claim to authority.

-(For some strange reason it concluded that the 51 hectare island with its own shipping port and airport was only a ‘rock’.)
+(For some strange reason it concluded that the 51 hectare island with its own shipping port and airport was only a ‘rock’.

 (The fact the tribunal had only one Asian name among its lists of members and counsel could help explain the ignorance.)